 - The anime Le Portrait de Petite Cossette is all about such a cursed portrait.

 - In Yu-Gi-Oh!, people's souls were often trapped within playing cards.
 The card art looked much like paintings of said souls.
+When empty, they resemble regular Duel Monster cards with a blank picture where the soul will be.

 - Nehelenia in Sailor Moon could trap people in mirrors.